 Early game is a very tricky time for Sona, her Power Chord will do a solid chunk of any ADC's health bar, but any engage on her will at the bare minimum chunk her health bar, but will usually blow a summoner or worst case, Sona's death.
 This can be avoided by using minions as living shields and waiting for your enemy to blow their poke before going in (since cool downs are normally quite long at this point).

 Since you are still trying to complete your quest, at this point you should take as little cs as possible.
-A general rule is to only take the cannon minion and about 2 cs before you back as to avoid timing out your Spellthief's Edge.
+A general rule is to take only the cannon minion .
+You may also take about 2 cs before you back, although take too many and Frostfang's cool down will be too long.

 Note: Once you complete your quest begin to farm normally.